Sendai Airport: History

-2011 Tōhoku earthquake and tsunami
+2011 Tōhoku earthquake and aftermath

 On 11 March 2011, the airport was damaged by the 2011 Tōhoku earthquake and then substantially flooded by the subsequent tsunami.
 In addition to submerging the apron, taxiways and runway, the floodwaters reached up to parts of the 2nd level of the passenger terminal, rendering electrical equipment, transformers and safety equipment inoperable.
 Operations at Sendai as well as Odate-Noshiro Airport and Sado Airport, which had been controlled by Sendai Airport control tower, were suspended.
-Some 1300 people were stranded within the terminal until 13 March 2011, when they were evacuated.
-By 17 March 2011 military engineers partially opened the airport for tsunami response flights.
+Some 1,300 people were stranded within the terminal until 13 March 2011, when they were evacuated.
+By 17 March 2011, military engineers partially opened the airport for tsunami response flights.

 To reopen the airport, on 16 March 2011, a U.S. Air Force MC-130P Combat Shadow from the 17th Special Operations Squadron infiltrated a team from the 320th Special Tactics Squadron from Kadena Air Base into Matsushima, Miyagi, then moved overland to the airport.
 With assistance from Japan Self-Defense Forces, enough debris was removed in a few days to allow an MC-130H Combat Talon II aircraft to begin landing with more equipment, personnel, and supplies.
-After further cleanup with help from additional US and Japanese military units, on 20 March 2011 a US Air Force C-17 landed at the airport with 40 metric tons of relief supplies.
+After further cleanup with help from additional US and Japanese military units, on 20 March 2011, a US Air Force C-17 landed at the airport with 40 metric tons of relief supplies.
 Thereafter, the airport served as a transit location for airlifted supplies, totaling approximately 2 million tons of such items as blankets, water, and food.
 The US military set up and operated air traffic control operations for the airport until shortly before commercial traffic resumed, at which point air traffic control responsibility was resumed by Japanese controllers.

 The airport reopened to limited commercial traffic on 13 April 2011.
 Japan Airlines and ANA conducted a total of six flights a day to Tokyo Haneda Airport upon resumption of services, with Japan Airlines also offering limited flights to Osaka Itami airport.

+Due to damage caused by the earthquake and tsunami, all scheduled service (except for humanitarian flights) were suspended from 11 March 2011 until 13 April 2011.
+Limited services resumed on 13 April 2011, although not all original Sendai destinations were served.
+Regular domestic flights resumed on 25 July 2011 and most international flights resumed in October 2011.
 Although most international services from Sendai came back online following the 2011 disaster, most services between Sendai and China were suspended or cancelled between 2012 and 2013 due to worsened Sino-Japanese relations.
 Asiana Airlines also reduced the frequency of its Sendai-Seoul service in September 2013.
 Despite the reduction in China and Korea service, 2013 saw new service from Sendai to Bangkok and Honolulu as well as new charter service to Taipei.
+The global COVID-19 pandemic also resulted in greatly reduced passenger traffic.